Harvard station: Maintenance facilities

 In April 1924, the BERy converted the East Boston Tunnel (later the Blue Line) from streetcars to high-platform metro rolling stock.
 A small maintenance facility was built underground near Maverick station, but more extensive work was performed at Eliot Shops.
 Cars were brought to the surface at a portal west of Bowdoin station, towed on surface tracks on Cambridge Street and the Longfellow Bridge, and transferred onto the Cambridge–Dorchester line tracks at a gate near the west end of the bridge.
 This was done until April 25, 1952, when the new maintenance facility at Orient Heights eliminated the need for the transfer.
-Beginning in 1956, Ashmont–Mattapan Line streetcars were towed to Eliot Shops behind Cambridge–Dorchester line trains after the abandonment of surface lines severed the connection to Arborway Yard.
+Beginning in 1956, Ashmont–Mattapan High-Speed Line streetcars were towed to Eliot Shops behind Cambridge–Dorchester line trains after the abandonment of surface lines severed the connection to Arborway Yard.
 This continued until a maintenance facility was built at Mattapan in 1971.

 The BERy purchased a private garage adjacent to Bennett Yard in October 1931; it was reopened on July 28, 1932, as a garage for BERY maintenance trucks.
 Pavement was laid around several tracks in Bennett Yard in 1936 and 1938 for use by trolleybuses.
 Several yard tracks were removed in 1942 and 1949, the latter to accommodate trolleybuses for the conversion of the Harvard–Massachusetts line.
 Until it was reassigned to Reservoir Carhouse in 1940, the Lake Street line had been based out of Bennett Street, requiring a long deadhead move along Cambridge Street to Lechmere.
 After the last Bennett-based streetcar lines were replaced with trolleybuses in 1958, the facility was used solely by trolleybuses and diesel buses.
 All trolleybus maintenance was performed at Bennett, though some were also stored at North Cambridge Carhouse.
 In October 1958, the MTA sold the east part of Bennett Yard to the city of Cambridge, which used the paved area as public parking.